 The purpose of this procedure is to modify an RRC connection, e.g. to establish/modify/release RBs, to perform reconfiguration with sync, to setup/modify/release measurements, to add/modify/release SCells and cell groups.
 As part of the procedure, NAS dedicated information may be transferred from the Network to the UE.

-In EN-DC, SRB3 can be used to configure measurementsMAC, RLC, PDCP, physical layer and RLF timers and constants.
+In EN-DC, SRB3 can be used for measurement configuration and reportingto (re-)configure MAC, RLC, physical layer and RLF timers and constants of the SCG configuration, and to reconfigure PDCP for DRBs associated with the S-KgNB or SRB3, provided that the (re-)configuration does not require any MeNB involvement.

 5.3.5.2 Initiation